zareef8/-Group_J_PARKING_LOT_MANGEMENT_SYSTEM/README.md

 For the test program type in the following command to compile and run it in the terminal make runtest

-After running the step by step instructions are given in the Usage section
+After running the step by step instructions are given in the User Manual.
+Please make sure that the data.txt file is not removed from the /bin folder.

 # Usage #

 After successful compilation the program is ready to use.
 The step by step user manual can be found here : https://github.com/zareef8/Group_J_PARKING_LOT_MANGEMENT_SYSTEM/wiki/User-Manual

-User Manual for testing the software can be found here: https://github.com/zareef8/Group_J_PARKING_LOT_MANGEMENT_SYSTEM/wiki/User-Manual--Testing
+User Manual for testing the software can be found here:https://github.com/zareef8/Group_J_PARKING_LOT_MANGEMENT_SYSTEM/wiki/User-Manual--For-Testing

 Instrucitons for developers can be found here: https://github.com/zareef8/Group_J_PARKING_LOT_MANGEMENT_SYSTEM/wiki/Developer-Guide
 # License